Pokrovsk: The Frontline Town That Could Change the Russia–Ukraine War

 But perhaps most importantly, the fall of Pokrovsk would bring Moscow one step closer to exerting control over all of Donbas—a longstanding Russian objective.

-“The Russian army assigns strategic importance to Pokrovsk with the aim of expanding its military occupation in eastern and southern Ukraine, breaking the resistance of the Ukrainian army, and securing a stronger position in potential negotiations,” Temur said.
+“The Russian army assigns strategic importance to Pokrovsk with the aim of expanding its military occupation in eastern and southern Ukraine, breaking the resistance of the Ukrainian army and securing a stronger position in potential negotiations,” Temur said.

 Kyiv, for its part, has vowed to continue fighting for the recovery of all four regions—with the support of its Western allies—despite numerically superior Russian forces.

-Last week, Russian President Vladimir Putin said control of the entire Donbas region remained a “primary objective” for Moscow.
+In early September, Russian President Vladimir Putin said control of the entire Donbas region remained a “primary objective” for Moscow.

 “The Russians need to reach the borders of Kherson, Zaporizhzhia, Donetsk, and Luhansk.
 This is a priority for them,” Temur said.
 “These are the conditions that the Kremlin has set for its army.”